Azure/azure-powershell/src/ResourceManager/Reservations/Commands.Reservations/help/Update-AzureRmReservation.md

 PS C:\> Update-AzureRmReservation -ReservationOrderId "11111111-1111-1111-1111-1111111111" -ReservationId "00000000-1111-1111-1111-0000000000" -appliedScopeType "Single" -appliedscope "/subscriptions/1111aaaa-b1b2-c0c2-d0d2-00000fffff" -InstanceFlexibility "On"
 ```

-Updates the AppliedScopeType of the specified reservation to Single and InstanceFlexibility to On.
+Updates the AppliedScopeType of the specified `Reservation` to Single and InstanceFlexibility to On.

 ### Example 2
 ```
 PS C:\> Update-AzureRmReservation -ReservationOrderId "11111111-1111-1111-1111-1111111111" -ReservationId "00000000-1111-1111-1111-0000000000" -appliedscopetype "Shared" -InstanceFlexibility "Off"
 ```

-Updates the AppliedScopeType of the specified reservation to Shared and InstanceFlexibility to Off.
+Updates the AppliedScopeType of the specified `Reservation` to Shared and InstanceFlexibility to Off.

 ## PARAMETERS